 Fans of many genres not heavily carried by mainstream services like Netflix and Hulu often have to rely on specialized services off the beaten path.
 These sites can become a hub for the genre and the center of an online community.
 Such is the case with Crunchyroll, a leading international platform for fans of Japanese anime and manga.
 Crunchyroll offers hundreds of titles that are ad-free for the hardcore fan to get access to everything truly.

-Crunchyroll carries over 900 anime shows, more than 200 Asian dramas, and 50 manga book titles.
+Crunchyroll carries over 1,000 titles and 30,000 episodes of anime and Japanese drama.
 While some licensing restrictions mean that not all programming is available worldwide, that’s still a substantial library that is accessed by millions of registered users to the popular site.
+Furthermore, Funimation is transitioning its content to Crunchyroll beginning March 1st, 2022 making Crunchyroll the best choice for fans of anime.

 How to Watch Crunchyroll

-- $7.99/month – Basic Crunchyroll access, including all streaming anime and Asian dramas and all the Crunchyroll manga titles.
+- Get all streaming anime and Asian dramas available on Crunchyroll

 What’s on Crunchyroll